swapecoevo/eeb5300finalproject/README.md

 #eeb5300finalproject

 <h1>Overview and Motivation:</h1>
 Treehoppers are insects that have evolved intricate, three-dimensional helmets.
-Fisher and colleagues (2020) found that these helmets are produced from co-opted wing genes, but the specifics of the chronological development are unknown.
-For our project, we decided to use treehopper RNAseq data from each body part at two different instars to investigate
+During development, a portion of the body wall known as the pronotum begins an oragami-like folding process to create a helmet Fisher and colleagues (2020) found that these helmets are produced from co-opted wing genes, but the specifics of the chronological development are unknown.
+For our project, we decided to use treehopper RNAseq data from each body part at two different instars to investigate when wing genes are recruited for pronotum development.

 <h1>Related Work</h1>
+The background information comes from work by Fisher <i>et al.</i> 2020.
+In this <a href="https://pubmed.ncbi.nlm.nih.gov/31819237/">Paper</a>, the authors reveal that leafhoppers retain the ancestral condition of developing the pronotum from the mesonotum tissue, while treehoppers have co-opted wing patterning genes to develop helmets from the pronotum.

 <h1>Initial Questions </h1>